 It focuses on the importance of mindfulness and self-awareness in developing charisma.
 It provides practical guidance on creating a solid sense of presence and authenticity.
 It uses these qualities to connect with others meaningfully.

 It gives readers practical tips and exercises to attempt.
 It builds self-confidence, influences people, and improves interpersonal skills.
 It connects with others more authentically and compellingly.
-Best recommended for a leader, salesperson, or someone looking to improve personal relationships.
+It is best recommended for a leader, salesperson, or someone looking to improve personal relationships.
 This book offers practical guidance for developing charisma and personal magnetism and using that to your advantage as a public speaker.

 • Author/s: Carmine Gallo